Robk4/Notesapp/README.md

 # notesapp

 ## A flutter project for notes.
-Written in Dart.
+Written in Dart.<br />
-/nFirebase used for BackEnd.
+Firebase used for BackEnd.

 ### Made by: Robertas M